 Anhedonia is one of the main symptoms of major depressive disorder (MDD).
 It is the loss of interest in previously rewarding or enjoyable activities.
-People suffering from clinical depression lose interest in hobbies, friends, work--even food and sex.
-It's as if the brain's pleasure circuits shut down or short out--but do they?
+People suffering from clinical depression lose interest in hobbies, friends, work, and even food and sex.
+It's as if the brain's pleasure circuits shut down or short out.
+But do they?
 Some experts define hedonic function as the total amount of pleasure that it's possible to gain from a single activity.
 Perhaps depression reduces that hedonic capacity.
-Certainly, as I report in Brain Sense, we know that the brain's pleasure circuits can be modified--for example from a deep aversion to salty taste to a real orgasm of salt pleasure.
+Certainly, as I report in Brain Sense, we know that the brain's pleasure circuits can be modified—for example from a deep aversion to salty taste to a real orgasm of salt pleasure.

-But depression may not shut down the pleasure circuits entirely.
-An alternative theory suggests anhedonia comes not from a reduced capacity to experience pleasure, but instead from an inability to sustain good feelings over time.
-In other words, maybe pleasure is experienced fully, but only briefly--not long enough to sustain an interest or involvement in life's good things.
+But depression may not shut down pleasure circuits entirely.
+An alternative theory suggests that anhedonia comes not from a reduced capacity to experience pleasure, but instead from an inability to sustain good feelings over time.
+In other words, maybe pleasure is experienced fully, but only briefly—not long enough to sustain interest or involvement in life's good things.

 Today, Aaron Heller and his colleagues at the University of Wisconsin and the University of Reading (UK) published a paper that sheds some light on that hypothesis.
 They report in the Proceedings of the National Academy of Sciences on their new functional magnetic resonance imaging (fMRI) studies of brain activation patterns in depressed and nondepressed people.
 The people looked at pleasant, unpleasant, and neutral pictures over a 37-minute period, but the volunteers weren't passive.
 They made a conscious effort to enhance the mood the picture produced, whether happy, sad, or indifferent.
 The study delivered five important insights:

-1. In response to positive images, the depressed brains didn't sustain NA activation as well as the normal brains did--no matter how hard they tried.
+- In response to positive images, the depressed brains didn't sustain NA activation as well as the normal brains did—no matter how hard they tried.

-5. The deficit in sustaining NA activity was specific to positive emotion.
+- The deficit in sustaining NA activity was specific to positive emotion.
 (Apparently, happiness is hard to sustain but sadness isn't.
-I wonder, is sadness our default setting?)
+I wonder if sadness our default setting.)